 “The two that I most often recommend are the Zarit Burden Interview, which is available in both short and long forms, and the Caregiver Self-Assessment Questionnaire, which was devised by the American Medical Association,” he notes.

-With both these tools, caregivers are asked a series of questions about their experiences and the state of their physical and mental health.
+With both these self-assessments, caregivers are asked a series of questions about their experiences and the state of their physical and mental health.
 Each response is scored and then the total scores for each test can be interpreted to indicate the level of caregiver burden a respondent is under.

 “The results they yield are generally reliable and valid indicators, which provide caregivers with insight into their own coping.
-On the basis of these tests, I’ve seen caregivers decide that they need more help than they were previously willing to accept,” Dr. Jacobs recalls.
+On the basis of these tests, I’ve seen caregivers decide that they need more help than they were previously willing to accept,” Jacobs recalls.
 “This can be helpful for steadfastly independent caregivers or those who cannot afford or do not wish to see a therapist for insights into their situation.”

 Whether caregivers use these quantitative tests or just rely on their gut feelings, they must frequently reflect on how they are doing.
-“The savvy marathoner heeds their bodily warnings and adjusts their stride and pace accordingly,” reiterates Dr. Jacobs.
+“The savvy marathoner heeds their bodily warnings and adjusts their stride and pace accordingly,” reiterates Jacobs.
 “Similarly, the savvy caregiver heeds physical and emotional signs and seeks greater support when needed in order to sustain their vital work.”

-Take a Free Caregiver Burden Assessment
+Take a Family Caregiver Burden Assessment

 Countless family caregivers join support groups for encouragement and assistance, and many others opt for formal therapy or counseling to help make sense of the complex emotions this role elicits.
-Unfortunately, the latter option if often costly and, of course, takes precious time.
+Unfortunately, the latter option is often costly and, of course, takes precious time.
 This is where proven self-assessment tools can help caregivers come to terms with what they are truly feeling and realize the importance of seeking out assistance.